 PGA is the basis of seismic zone maps that are included in building codes such as the International Building Code.
-The Seismic Zone Map is illustrated in Figure 7-3.9 Building codes that include seismic provisions specify the horizontal force due to lateral acceleration that a building should be able to withstand during an earthquake.
+Building codes that include seismic provisions specify the horizontal force due to lateral acceleration that a building should be able to withstand during an earthquake.